How EXACTLY should you launch a new blog today? This 14-step blog launch plan will give you the play-by-play on how it works – today.

 #1 - Pick Your Niche

-Now, the big, BIG key here is that your “niche” is simply what you intend to blog about.
-This isn’t your topic.
+Now, the big, BIG key here is that your "niche" is not simply what you intend to blog about.
+Picking a topic is not your primary concern here.

 #2 - Acquire Real Web Hosting And A Domain